TBeijen/tbnl-hugo/content/post/2017-01-09-moving-from-wordpress-to-hugo.md

 All in all the process of moving from Wordpress to Hugo was pretty smooth.
 Extracting content was fairly easy although it required quite some post-processing.
 Migrating the content was a similar experience: There might be some bumps, you need to test, but it's perfectly doable.

 Caddy en Hugo make a very good combination.
-Especially if your use cases stay somewhat simple Caddy is perfect.
+Especially if your use cases stay somewhat simple, Caddy is perfect.
 For complexer environments I suppose the benefit of practically 0-config will disappear at some point, leveling the playing field when comparing with for example Nginx.

 For me this has been a welcome upgrade.
 Ditching the maintenance and plugin-bloat allows returning focus on what a blog is about: Content.